 Without bread, all is misery. – William Cobbett

-What I really crave is the heavy crusty bread made with whole grain flours, so one of my first missions upon arrival in a new land is to locate a reliable source.
-In Accra at the time of this story, this was the German Bakery, as I found soon after moving into our new house.
+What I really craved was the heavy crusty bread made with whole grain flours.
+One of my first missions upon arrival in a new land is to locate a reliable source.
+In Accra at the time of this story, this was the German Bakery, as I soon found out after moving into our new house.
 (Now good bread is widely available and supermarkets are filled with foreign imported foods.)

-This was not good news.
+This was not good news

-So we piled in our little Kia and he directs us the back way to the Bad Guy store and instructs us to park in a cluttered alley behind the building.
+So we piled in our little Kia and he directed us the convoluted back way to the Bad Guy store (avoiding the main road) and instructed us to park in a cluttered alley behind the building and stay put.
 This so no person from the American Embassy snooping around the neighborhood would spot us.
-The baker slipped out, furtively looked left and right like a bad actor in a cheap spy movie, and rushes into the back door in search of our fix of Country Wheat, Sour Dough Rye and Mixed Seed.
-We stay in the car, out of sight.
-My man and I look at each other.
+The baker slipped out, furtively looked left and right like a bad actor in a cheap spy movie, and rushed into the back door of the shop in search of our fix of Country Wheat, Sour Dough Rye and Mixed Seed.
+We stayed obediently in the car, out of sight.

 * * *